Please note there is a new online request process that replaces ALL previous paper forms.

 Scholars report any changes to their arrival date.
 Scholars must arrive on or before the arrival date on the DS-2019.

-Scholars report to OIS for a mandatory Document Check.
-During Document Check, OIS will “activate” their SEVIS record.
+Scholars report to OIS for a mandatory Document Check during one of the days/times below.
+Scholars who have not uploaded or completed all post arrival eforms in iStart, should arrive one hour early for assistance with eforms.
+During Document Check, OIS will “activate” the SEVIS record.
 Two days (48 hours) after SEVIS activation, the Scholar can apply for an SSN number at the local SSA office.